Pipeline YAML Reference#

 property in different

-projects that have scope
+projects that have their scope

-set to project are mutually independent and their
+set to project are independent and their

 pipelines will not be queued together.